MercyBlind/MelonLoader-SIMPLIFIED/README.md

 must **HAVE** troll features enabled within the menu it self

-H = force hunt
+H = force hunt <- (Buggy, will iniate hunting mode but may or may not actually kill players)

-L = lock all doors
+L = lock all doors <- Working

-O = force appear
+O = force appear <- Working

-P = stop hunt/appear
+P = stop hunt/appear <- (Buggy, 50% success rate of stopping normal hunt that is not forced)

-I = interaction
+I = interaction <- Working

-U = unlock all doors
+U = unlock all doors <- Working